Growth Marketing

 TL;DR: What is Growth Marketing?

-Growth Marketing a data-driven approach to marketing that focuses on the entire funnel, using experimentation to drive sustainable growth.
+Growth Marketing is a data-driven marketing approach that uses experimentation to drive sustainable growth across the entire funnel.

 What is Growth Marketing?